HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 As explained by Pulkit Bansal in the [Quora post](https://www.quora.com/What-is-an-intuitive-explanation-of-Gradient-Boosting), we are modeling `F = f0 + f1 + f2  + .. + fn`,  where each of these is a decision tree, and each new tree is a fit on a modified version of the original data set.

-The following pictures also provide a good interpretation about the gradient boosting process:
+The following picture also provide a good interpretation about the gradient boosting process:

 ![](images/golf.png)

-(credit from [[Aratrika Pal]][Gradient Boosting Trees for Classification: A Beginner’s Guide])
+where each tree `f1`, `f2`, .... provides approaching results toward to the true target.
+Below shows the idea: the collection of the trees forms an ensemble.
+Each boosting procedure generated a tree to correct true target, such that the error is reducing: (credit from [[Aratrika Pal]][Gradient Boosting Trees for Classification: A Beginner’s Guide])

 ![](images/boosting_tree.png)

-and each tree `f1`, `f2`, .... provides approaching results toward to the true target.
-The collection of the trees forms an ensemble.

 Note the cost function for regression is